scrutin-app/index/content/article/authentication-server.md

 })
 ```

-The **user** update the election's `adminIds` with the received userId, allowing the server to update  the election.
+_NOTE: If the user already exists, then the server could directly reply with the userId, but then, what to do if that user loose his secret? (ex: login on another device)_

 #### Logging in (new user)